ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Close terminates a Connection after satisfying all the requirements that were specified regarding the delivery of Messages that the application has already given to the Transport Services system.
+Upon successfully satisfying all these requirements, the Connection will send the Closed Event.
 For example, if reliable delivery was requested for a Message handed over before calling Close, the Closed Event will signify that this Message has indeed been delivered.
 This action does not affect any other Connection that is entangled with this one in a Connection Group.